 Instructions

-- To make the dip, you simply mix together the sour cream, salt, pepper, and spices.
-Mix well until everything is well-blended.
+To make the dip, combine sour cream, salt, pepper, and spices until well-blended.

-- Transfer the slices to paper towels to cool for 10 minutes.
-They will still be fairly pliable when you remove them from the pan, but they will crisp up as they cool.
+Transfer the slices to paper towels to cool for 10 minutes.
+They will be fairly pliable when you remove them from the pan, but they will crisp up as they cool.

 A word on the spiciness of the dip that accompanies these chips.
 It really depends on the hot sauce you use.
 I use a truly hot pepper sauce (by Organic Harvest), one that's more peppery than vinegary, so it's quite potent.
 One tablespoon added to ½ cup of sour cream makes it quite spicy.

 You could, but sour cream is better.
-If you do opt for Greek yogurt, make sure you use whole-milk yogurt.
+If you opt for Greek yogurt, make sure you use plain, whole-milk yogurt.

-Yes.
-Just like you can make microwave bacon.
-You'll need to place 6 slices on a large microwave-safe plate between layers of paper towels.
+Yes, just like you can make microwave bacon.
+Place six slices on a large microwave-safe plate between layers of paper towels.
 Microwave until crispy.
-Start with 40 seconds, then check and see if you need to add 10 more seconds.
+Start with 40 seconds, then check to see if you need to add 10 more seconds.

 You can also briefly microwave them (start with 10 seconds) between layers of paper towels.
 But I usually simply enjoy them cold straight out of the fridge!